 Peep delivery has been happening in Midlothian since 2005.
-During that time, many Peep parents have gone on to become Peep practitioners/ leaders and/or gone on to further education themselves.
-Here are three of the most recent parents to do so, talking about their experience of Peep as a parent, then about what they went on to do:
+During that time, many Peep parents have completed Peep Progression Pathway accreditation, gone on to further education and/or trained to become Peep practitioners/ leaders themselves.
+Here are three of the most recent parents to do so, talking about their experience of Peep as a parent, and their next steps:

 Kim Vass: “A friend told me about Peep and I started taking my little boy along to a group.
 We both really enjoyed the activities and I know that Peep made a positive difference to our lives.
 I’m a mum to three and have always enjoyed playing with them but at the group I learned so much about how important I am as my child's first educator and the importance of play at home.
 I am more in tune with my little boy and what helps him learn.
 Since going to Peep everyone at home takes it in turn to read a bedtime story to our youngest child.